 You can also try an Arabic alphabet scavenger hunt like this (alphabet hunt in the list) – but with your own Arabic spin!
 Truly, the possibilities are endless.
-I really hope that you’ll a give treasure hunt a go with your own children – they create such incredibly precious memories and so much joy for the entire family!
+I really hope that you’ll give the treasure hunt a go with your own children – they create such incredibly precious memories and so much joy for the entire family!
 Happy hunting in shaa Allah!

 Before you set up any game, make sure it doesn’t include anything haram – for eg: music, inappropriate language or visuals, dice (backgammon/nardashir) etc.